antoine3000/dok-antoine/content/2020-05-13-molding-casting/2020-05-14-multiple-oloids/_index.md

 The [Easyplat 00-40](https://www.feroca.com/en/platino-adicion/620-easyplat-00-40-silicona-de-platino-para-moldes-.html) silicon is active when the two parts are mixed together.

 These two parts must be equal in weight and volume.
-Their sum must therefore correspond to the previous value we obtained by calculating the volume of the mould with water.
+Their sum must therefore correspond to the previous value we obtained by calculating the volume of the mold with water.

 ![](easyplat.jpg)